-My birthday falls in early January, which has always meant however I choose to celebrate it must be an indoors activity.
+My birthday falls in early January, which has always meant however I choose to celebrate it has traditionally been an indoors activity.
 My long-suffering friends know every year I like to do something different, not just the usual ‘drinks at a pub’ birthday affair.
 I like to use my birthday as an excuse to guilt my friends into doing something I’ve always wanted to do.
 In the past we’ve done trampolining, 80s rock fancy dress, jelly wrestling… you get the idea.

 I emailed them asking if I was crazy to book a weekend in cold, damp January.
 The owner Suki got back to me quickly, reassuring me that they always have bookings for Christmas & New Year, and each of the shepherds huts have wood burners in so they are really cosy all year round.
 So 20 of my friends and I went to the woods for 2 nights of no-electricity birthday fun on the first weekend of January 2016.
 We enjoyed ourselves so much that as soon as I got home I emailed Suki and booked the 3 nights of the Easter weekend for the following year (2017), as one thing we realised was that two nights didn’t feel long enough the first time!
 I’ve just returned from our second visit to the Green Escape, so having refreshed my memory and explored further I thought I’d share some photos from our Easter woodland frolic!